GalPalas/game-hub-part2/README.md

 - **React Query:** React Query is a powerful data-fetching library for React applications.
 It simplifies the process of fetching, caching, and synchronizing data from our backend APIs.
 React Query handles caching and data synchronization seamlessly, providing a smooth and optimized user experience.
 With React Query, we were able to manage our data fetching and caching needs effortlessly, enabling us to display up-to-date information to our users while minimizing unnecessary network requests.

+- **Zustand:** Zustand is a lightweight state management library for React.
+It offers a minimalistic and performant solution for managing state in applications, leveraging React Hooks for simplicity and ease of use.

 - **Framer Motion:** Framer Motion is a library for creating smooth animations and transitions in React.
 We use Framer Motion to add a touch of polish to our website and make the user experience more engaging.

 Overall, these technologies help us to create a fast, reliable, and user-friendly website that provides a great experience for video game enthusiasts.